How much time is required to prepare for the CAT?Anisha Mukhija

-“How much time is required to prepare for cat” is a question which is common for all cat aspirants.
-What if somebody tells you the specific amount of hours you will need to devote to crack cat exam which will help to secure your seat for IIMs.
+“How much time is required to prepare for the cat? and “how to manage time for cat preparation?” is a question that is common for all cat aspirants.
+What if somebody tells you the specific amount of hours you will need to devote to the crack cat exam which will help to secure your seat for IIMs.
 Don’t you think life would become much easier for cat aspirants?
 But do we really have the answer to this question?
 Let’s find out.

 To find the answer, first, we need to understand all the factors which will play a key role in the preparation for the CAT exam.
 I am listing down following factors which play a crucial role for an individual in his/her exam preparation-